Steerable Transformers for Volumetric Data: Prerequisites

-\paragraph{Fourier Transform on Compact groups :} A nice property of compact groups is that the set of (isomorphism classes of) irreducible representations of \m{G} is countable (for details see \citep{robert1983introduction}).
-If we have a complex valued function supported on a compact group $G$, $f:G\to \CC$, then the Fourier transform of \m{f} is given by
+\paragraph{Fourier Transform on Compact groups:}A notable and useful property of compact groups is that the set of (isomorphism classes of) their irreps is countable \citep{robert1983introduction}.
+This fact underpins a powerful generalization of classical Fourier analysis to the setting of compact groups, enabling square-integrable functions to be decomposed into frequency components indexed by group representations.
+Let $f \in \mathcal{L}_2(G)$, where $\mathcal{L}_2(G)$ denotes the space of complex-valued, square-integrable functions on $G$ with respect to the (normalized) Haar measure.
+For each irrep $\rho$, the Fourier transform of $f$ at $\rho$ is defined as